 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

+Supermarket giant Coles has apologised after admitting that some chocolate blocks marketed to vegans actually contained milk.
 The New South Wales Food Authority issued a statement stating Coles is conducting a national recall of Coles Sugar …– Read more

 A handful of nuts might just be what the doctor ordered, according to a new study.
 Eating nuts regularly could prevent the development of heart failure and an irregular heartbeat.
 A study conducted by scientists from Sweden, …– Read more